ilkhoeri/modules/utility/cnx/cnx.md

 $:title
-className x
+Classes and X

 $:description
-cnx is inspired by clsx, the arguments you give in cn or clsx you can put into cnx, so that you can think of <a href="https://www.npmjs.com/package/clsx" target="_blank" class="a_blank">cnx as clsx from another universe</a>.
+cnx is inspired by <a href="https://www.npmjs.com/package/clsx" target="_blank" class="a_blank">clsx</a>, the arguments you give in cn or clsx you can put into cnx, so that you can think of cnx as <a href="https://www.npmjs.com/package/clsx" target="_blank" class="a_blank">clsx</a> from another universe.

-$installation
+$:installation
 Berikut adalah cara untuk install Create Variant ....

 $:usage